aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 ```
 TODO - double check this syntax
-Run some code in the terminal to >> a scratchpad.txt with the appropriate parameters you'll need for this template
+Run some code in the terminal to >> a scratchpad.txt with the appropriate parameters you'll need for this template (also include DataProcessingRole Arn)

 aws cloudformation create-stack \
     --stack-name wildrydes-ml-mod1-3 \